 Exports here in Australia are at an all-time high, topping $1 billion monthly.
 Most of this is thanks to rising commodity trading with China.

-When planning your export shipments, you need to select the right export pallet size.
+When planning your export shipments, you need to select the right shipping pallet size.
 Depending on where you send your shipment, you will need a different size pallet.

 Size is also dictated by how you are shipping your products.
 Freight carriers want to maximize the space on their ships and trucks.
 This means you need to follow any requirements they have.